roznet/connectstats_server/setup/README.md

 This is a test to make sure rerunning the feed from garmin will work on a new code/new database.
 It will bring back the callback from garmin and try to rerun them locally.
+It will also switcht the callback url from garmin to get the file from the source backp server

-1. in the setup directory, run backup.php, this will sync the tokens and users, as well as the ping and push garmin sent.
+1. in the setup directory, run `php backup_cache.php`, this will sync the tokens and users, as well as the ping and push garmin sent.
 This will create a backup from `url_backup_source` from config.php into the database pointed by `database` in config.php.
-2. in the api/garmin directory, you can rerun any push or ping processing manually by running `php runactivities XXX` where `XXX` is a cache_id from the cache_activities table or `php runfitfiles.php XXX` where `XXX` is a cache_id from the cache_fitfiles table
+2. in the setup directory, run `php backup_tasks.php -t=XX NN` where `XX` is a token_id and `NN` is a number of activities you want to sync up from the user
-3.

 # Stats/Status queries